What is the Small Employer Certificate of Recognition (SECOR) program?

-- Alberta Employment and Immigration will review the request and when approved will generate the SECOR, the Director will sign the document and forward to AASP office for the Executive Director to sign.
+- Alberta Jobs, Skills, Training and Labour will review the request and when approved will generate the SECOR, the Director will sign the document and forward to AASP office for the Executive Director to sign.
 When the document is signed, it will be mailed out to the employer.

 How do you maintain your SECOR?